CS-SI/SIRIUS/README.md

 Finally, it is possible to give a filter which has an uncentered hot point by specifying its coordinates thanks to `--hot-point-x` and `--hot-point-y` options.
 In this case sirius will center the filter's hot point before any processing.

-More details on filters in the [Theoretical Basis documentation][Theoretical Basis].
+More details on filters in the [Theoretical Basis documentation][Sirius Kernel Interpolator].

 #### Examples